LPA:136.6 Environmental and Cultural Requirements

 Both the MOU and contractor information for lead work activities are available.
 Application forms, licensing information and training schedules are also available.

 Painted structures shall be tested prior to painting and demolition to determine proper disposal for the waste generated during the project.
 The inspection reports MUST be included in the bid proposal.
+The test results for heavy metal analysis shall be included in the NEPA document, along with the identification of the need to handle and dispose of the material as a hazardous waste.
+Any work not completed during the NEPA stage must be carried forward as a commitment for construction as appropriate.
 Note that the information provided herein is not inclusive and LPAs must follow all applicable federal and state laws for these activities.

 Wash water and wipes used to clean bridge surfaces prior to painting must be collected and tested to determine whether they are regulated as hazardous waste.
 If it fails, it must be handled in accordance with federal and state law.
 Wash water that is not hazardous waste must still be collected and disposed at a Publicly Owned Treatment Works or a National Pollutant Discharge Elimination System (NPDES) permit must be obtained for discharge.